PQCA/cbomkit-action/README.md

 CBOMkit-action's behavior can be controlled via the following additional environment variables.

 - CBOMKIT_OUTPUT_DIR: (Optional) Output directory for CBOM files.
 Defaults to "cbom" if not set.
+- CBOMKIT_EXCLUDE: (Optional) Comma-separated list of java regex patterns.
+Matches the first occurrence of a pattern in source file/dir paths relative to the GITHUB_WORKSPACE.
+Files/dirs are excluded from scanning if any of the patterns match.
+By default, CBOMKit excludes test files from scanning.
+Setting CBOKKIT_EXCLUDE overrules this default.
+Setting CBOMKIT_EXCLUDE to an empty string turns off exclusion resulting in a complete scan of all source files.
 - CBOMKIT_LANGUAGES: (Optional) Comma-separated list of programming languages to scan.
 White-space will be ignored.
-Currently supported valeus are `java`, `python`, or `java, python`.
+Currently supported values are `java`, `python`, or `java, python`.
 Other values will be ignored.
 - CBOMKIT_GENERATE_MODULE_CBOMS: (Optional) Generate CBOMs for project modules.
 Default value is `true`.
 = CBOMKIT_WRITE_EMTPY_CBOMS: (Optional) Also write CBOMs with 0 findings.
 Default value is `true`.
 - CBOMKIT_JAVA_REQUIRE_BUILD: (Optional) Java scans will terminate with an error if java files were found **and** the repo was not built prior to scanning.
 Default value is `true`.
 Setting it to `false` allows source-only scans of java repos with potentially lower accuracy.